uwefladrich/scriptengine/docs/sphinx/scripts.rst

 dirname
-    Returns the directory part of a path (i.e. the parth with the base name removed)::
+    Returns the directory part of a path (i.e. the part with the base name removed)::

         - base.context: